ariadoos/react-ui-components/README.md

 3. Notes/questions for community

    Feel free to provide any feedback that could help me improve this component’s accessibility and focus management.

+## Text Input

+Implementation Details

+1. Tech stack and approach
+   - React, Typescript, Tailwind CSSv4, CVA (Class Variant Authority)
+   - Follow the mobile-first approach towards designing navbar.

+2. Useful resources and lessons learnt

+   Accessibility used are as follows.

+   `aria-invalid` – Marks the input as invalid when there’s an error.
+Screen readers will announce it as invalid.

+   `aria-describedby` – Links the input to a hint or error message using the paragraph’s id.
+Screen readers read this text when the input is focused.

+   `htmlFor on <label>` – Connects the label to the input.
+Clicking the label focuses the input, and screen readers announce the label.

+3. Notes/questions for community

+   Feel free to provide any feedback that could help me improve this component.